A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: Applications of the Meta-learning Algorithm

 \section{Applications of the Meta-learning Algorithm}

-In this section, we derive specific measurements of privacy leakage for Randomization, Paillier Homomorphic Encryption, Secret Sharing, and Compression from Eq. (\ref{eq:privacy_leakage_tv}) (Please refer to Appendix for detailed proofs of these measurements).
-We then use our proposed meta-learning algorithm (see \pref{sec: meta_algorithm}) to find the optimal parameter associated with each protection mechanism.
+In this section, we derive specific measurements of privacy leakage for Randomization, Paillier Homomorphic Encryption, Secret Sharing, and Compression based on the general form of privacy leakage formulated in Eq. (\ref{eq:privacy_leakage_tv}) (Please refer to Appendix for detailed proofs of these measurements), and we elaborate on how we find the optimal protection parameter of each protection mechanism.
+This section is associated with lines 1-2 of Algorithm \ref{alg:meta}.

-In the following analysis, we denote $\delta>0$ as a small constant.
-We formalize the parameters of Randomization, Paillier Homomorphic Encryption, Secret Sharing, and Compression as the variance of the added random noise, length of the ciphertext, bound of the added random value, and probability of keeping the parameters, respectively.
-Table \ref{tab:tradeoff-comp} summarizes the optimal values of the parameters for Randomization, Paillier Homomorphic Encryption, Secret Sharing, and Compression.
+\blue{We denote $\delta>0$ as a small constant in the following analysis.
+We formalize the protection parameters of Paillier Homomorphic Encryption, Secret Sharing, Randomization, and Compression as the length of the ciphertext $n$, the bound of the added random value $r$, the variance of the added random noise $\sigma_{\epsilon}^2$, and the probability of keeping the parameters $\rho$, respectively.
+Table \ref{tab:tradeoff-comp} summarizes the optimal protection parameters for Paillier Homomorphic Encryption, Secret Sharing, Randomization, and Compression.
+In this section, we elaborate on how we obtain these optimal protection parameters.
+To facilitate the analysis, we focus on the scenario where $C_2\cdot{\text{TV}}(P_k^{\calRO} || P^{\calD}_k)\le C_{1, k}$ (see Ep.(\ref{eq:two_scenarios}) of Theorem 4.1).}